thevinge/Functional-Jan2020/README.md

  1. Install `opam`.
 See [The OPAM install page](https://opam.ocaml.org/doc/Install.html) for instructions.
-Depending on which method you use you may then need to run some terminal commands, e.g., for Ubuntu:
+Depending on which method you use you may then need to run some terminal commands, e.g., for Ubuntu (and Ubuntu under Windows Subsystem for Linux):
     ```
      sudo add-apt-repository ppa:avsm/ppa
      sudo apt update